BenLauwens/ThinkJulia.jl/docs/src/chap15.md

 4.0
 ```

 The expression `p.x` means, “Go to the object `p` refers to and get the value of `x`.”
 In the example, we assign that value to a variable named `x`.
-There is no conflict between the variable `x` and the attribute `x`.
+There is no conflict between the variable `x` and the field `x`.

 You can use dot notation as part of any expression.
 For example: